HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 * "created" - timestamp (since epoch) of when the group was created
 * "lastModified" - timestamp of when the group was last modified
 * "root" - the id of the root group in the domain
-* "domain" - the domain which this group is a member of
 * "acls" - access Control List for authorization overrides

 There are three types of links that are supported: Hard, Soft, and External.
 Each link item is a JSON object with the following keys: